 It is the popular process improvement methodology using six sigma and it primarily focuses on improving existing processes or products.
 This approach yields a focus on cause and effect with analytical problems solving tools within a management structure to assure results.
 Its acronym is given below.

-D- Define – Here we need to define the actual problem by understanding customer needs and establish a project foundation.
-The purpose of this phase is to create a project charter that includes a problem statement, goal statement, and business case which is aligned to the organization’s strategic objectives.
+D- Define – Here we need to define the actual problem by understanding customer needs and establishing a project foundation.
+The purpose of this phase is to create a project charter that includes a problem statement, goal statement, and business case which is aligned with the organization’s strategic objectives.

 I – Improve – here we need to improve the current process using data analysis as a basis for improvement.
 The purpose of this phase is to test and verify the improvement solution.